mikeloomisgg/cppack/README.md

 - Easy error handling

 ### Single Header only template library
 Want to use this library?
 Just #include the header and you're good to go.
-Its less than 1000 lines of code.
+You can also install it like a normal cmake package if you know how that works.

 ### Cereal style packaging
 Easily pack objects into byte arrays using a pack free function:

+Be aware that you will need to use the nvp_pack (name value pair) methods to have interop with python or javascript msgpack libraries.

 ```c++
 struct Person {